 In casual conversation, it's common for people to treat "interior design" and "interior decorating" as the same.
 But when it comes to home renovations, there are major differences that any homeowner should understand.

-Here in Des Moines, Iowa, we have no shortage of service providers offering interior design services.
-Although it's a good problem to have, we've heard from many people that it can feel overwhelming to know what to expect and how to choose someone to work with on a home remodeling project.
+Here in Des Moines, Iowa, there is no shortage of interior design service providers.
+Although this is a good problem to have, we've heard from many people that it can feel overwhelming to know what to expect and how to choose someone to work with on a home remodeling project.

-For that reason, I want to give an overview of what interior designers do and explain what role they play in your project.
+For that reason, I want to give an overview of what interior designers do and explain their role in your project.
 Having that background can make it easier for you to get high-quality design work to meet your needs and move your home renovation forward.

 Interior designers are fundamental to the success of a home renovation.
 But contrary to popular opinion, their job isn't centered around how a room looks.
 Instead, they adapt to your goals, vision, and budget to determine how a room works.